 19.Modification to Terms.
 Vendor reserves the right to modify the terms of this Agreement or its policies relating to the Service at any time, effective upon posting of an updated version of this Agreement on the Service.
 Customer is responsible for regularly reviewing this Agreement.
 Continued use of the Service after any such changes shall constitute Customer’s consent to such changes.

 20.1.Notice.
-Vendor may give notice by means of a general notice on the Service, email to Customer address on record in Vendor’s account information, or by written communication sent by first class mail or pre-paid post to Customer address on record in Vendor’s account information.
+Vendor may give notice by: means of a general notice on the Service, email to Customer address on record in Vendor’s account information, or by written communication sent by first class mail or pre-paid post to Customer address on record in Vendor’s account information.
 Such notice shall be deemed to have been given upon the expiration of 48 hours after mailing or posting (if sent by first class mail or pre-paid post) or 12 hours after sending (if sent by email).
-Customer may give notice to Vendor (such notice shall be deemed given when received by Vendor) at any time by any of the following: letter delivered by nationally recognized overnight delivery service or first class postage prepaid mail to Vendor at the Vendor's address.
+Customer may give notice to Vendor (such notice shall be deemed given when received by Vendor) at any time by any of the following: letter delivered by nationally recognized overnight delivery service or first class postage prepaid mail to Vendor at the Vendor's address show on the contact page of the website.

 20.2.Assignment.
 This Agreement may not be assigned by Customer without the prior written approval of Vendor but may be assigned without Customer’s consent by Vendor to (i) a parent or subsidiary, (ii) an acquirer of assets, or (iii) a successor by merger.
 Any purported assignment in violation of this section shall be void.